FTBpro/count-von-count/README.md

    Later when we'll talk about [retriving data](#retriving-data), we'll show how to retrive data through the server, and without accessing Redis directly.

-8. ###advance count - custom functions - writing your own logic the system enables you to go crazy and implement more complex logics for your counters.
+###8. advance count - custom functions - writing your own logic
+   the system enables you to go crazy and implement more complex logics for your counters.
 To do that, you'll need to get your hands a bit dirty, and write some Lua code.

    in this example we'll implement *conditional count*: